D-sharp minor

 D-sharp minor is a minor scale based on D♯, consisting of the pitches D♯, E♯, F♯, G♯, A♯, B, and C♯.
 Its key signature has six sharps.

 Its relative major is F-sharp major (or enharmonically G-flat major).
 Its parallel major, D-sharp major, is usually replaced by E-flat major, since D-sharp major's two double-sharps make it impractical to use.
-Its enharmonic equivalent, E-flat minor, has the same number of flats.
+Its enharmonic equivalent, E-flat minor, has six flats.

 The D-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The D-sharp harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of D-sharp minor are: